-When a Li-Po battery is made, five main aspects should be considered carefully: (1) Battery Pack should have sufficient strength, so that the polymer battery inside could be effectively protected from mechanical shocks; (2) The polymer cell should be fixed to the battery pack on its large surface area — no cell movement in the battery pack should be allowed; (3) No sharp edge components should be inside the pack containing the polymer battery, and meanwhile, sufficient insulation layer between wiring and the cell should be used to maintain multiple safety protection; (4) Ultrasonic welding is recommended for polymer tab connection to obtain low-resistance, high-reliability and light-weight properties; (5) Polymer packs should be designed carefully so that no shear force is applied, and also, no heat is generated even when leakage occurs for mishaps.
-PCM from electrolyte leakage should be isolated as perfectly as possible, and narrow distance between bare circuit patterns should be avoided.
+When a Li-Po battery is made, five main aspects should be considered carefully: (1) Battery Pack should have sufficient strength, so that the polymer battery inside could be effectively protected from mechanical shocks; (2) The polymer-cell should be fixed to the battery pack on its large surface area — no cell movement in the battery pack should be allowed; (3) No sharp edge components should be inside the pack containing the polymer battery, and meanwhile, sufficient insulation layer between wiring and the cell should be used to maintain multiple safety protection; (4) Ultrasonic welding is recommended for polymer tab connection to obtain low-resistance, high-reliability and light-weight properties; (5) Polymer packs should be designed carefully so that no shear force is applied, and also, no heat is generated even when leakage occurs for mishaps.
+PCM from electrolyte leakage should be isolated as perfectly as possible, and the narrow distance between bare circuit patterns should be avoided.

 Q3.
-What gases are generated in the formation process.
+What gases are generated in the formation process?
 Are they dangerous?

 The generated gases include CO, CO2, H2, CH4 and so on.
 They are not dangerous because of low volume.

 Q4.
-Why do we need formation process?
+Why do we need a formation process?

-Organic solvents easily decompose on the negative electrodes during charging, leading to battery swelling, drop of cell capacity, and unsafety caused by active reaction.
+Organic solvents easily decompose on the negative electrodes during charging, leading to battery swelling, drop of cell capacity, and unsafety caused by the active reaction.
 The purpose of the formation process is to form a solid layer called the solid electrolyte interphase (SEI), which is electrically insulating yet provides significant ionic conductivity.
 This interphase prevents further decomposition of the electrolyte after the second charging.